jagdishthakur904/samsung-pd-training/README.md

   - **Voltage (V):**
     - Increasing the voltage from 1.65V to 1.95V results in a marginal increase in WNS, suggesting that a higher voltage slightly affects the critical paths for hold timing.
   - **Temperature (T):**
-    - Comparing the `ff_100C_1v65` corner with the `ff_n40C_1v65` corner, we observe a decrease in WNS at lower temperature (-40°C), indicating a slowdown in switching at colder temperatures.
+    - Comparing the `ff_100C_1v65` corner with the `ff_n40C_1v65` corner, we observe a decrease in WNS at lower temperature (-40°C), indicating a slowdown in switching at lower temperatures.

 - **Slow (ss) Corners:**
   - **Process Variation (P):**